 Edible mushrooms often lack color, which results in them being an underrated plant-based food, but they’re surprisingly nutritious and satiating.
-With their meaty texture and nutrient density, edible mushrooms can keep you satisfied long after mealtime is over.
+With their meaty texture and nutrient density, mushrooms can keep you satisfied long after mealtime is over.

-And, you can add an enormous variety of mushrooms to your culinary toolbox to create healthy and delicious plant-based recipes.
-With dozens of edible mushrooms to choose from — all with their own health benefits, unique flavors, and textures — mushrooms can become a standout ingredient in your weekly plant-based recipe rotation.
+And, you can add an enormous variety of mushrooms to your culinary toolbox to create healthy and delicious plant-based mushroom recipes.
+With dozens of edible mushrooms to choose from — all with their own health benefits, unique flavors, and textures — mushrooms can become a standout ingredient in your weekly recipe rotation.

 In this article, we’ll discuss how to prepare and cook mushrooms, including tips on how to use their unique umami flavor and texture to take healthy, mushroom-based meals to the next level.
 We’ll also give you seven delicious and nutritious plant-based mushroom recipes — not to mention the ones that we’re scattering throughout the article — to keep you satisfied and looking for more fungi in your life.

-Why Are Mushrooms Good for You?
+Why Are Mushrooms Healthy?

 At first glance, mushrooms don’t look all that nutritious if you judge a fungus by its color.
 However, these tan and white beauties are actually nutritional powerhouses.
 Edible mushrooms are particularly rich in several B vitamins — B2, B3, B5, B6, and B12 — which are vital for metabolism, brain health, cellular function, and blood cell production, to name just a few of the roles they play in keeping you healthy.
 They’re also high in minerals such as selenium, copper, phosphorus, potassium, and iron while delivering other essential nutrients like carbohydrates, protein, fiber, and antioxidants that keep your body functioning at its best.
 Mushrooms have also been shown to help with depression and anxiety and support overall mental health, due to their nutritional properties.

 Edible mushrooms are one of the few plant-based dietary sources of vitamin D. While mushrooms don’t inherently contain this mood-boosting nutrient critical for bone health, immune support, and muscle function, they can synthesize vitamin D when exposed to ultraviolet (UV) radiation from direct sunlight (just like humans!).
-In addition, eating more mushrooms may lower your risk of developing several diseases that rank among the top causes of death in the US, including heart disease, Alzheimer’s disease, type 2 diabetes, and cancer.
-Several studies have found that edible mushrooms can improve cardiovascular health by reducing blood pressure, maintaining healthy cholesterol levels, and helping to treat iron-deficiency anemia.
+In addition, eating healthy meals with mushrooms may lower your risk of developing several diseases that rank among the top causes of death in the US, including heart disease, Alzheimer’s disease, type 2 diabetes, and cancer.
+Several studies have found that mushrooms can improve cardiovascular health by reducing blood pressure, maintaining healthy cholesterol levels, and helping to treat iron-deficiency anemia.

 The Best Mushrooms to Cook With

-If you want to add more fabulous fungi to your menus, we have excellent news: Mother Nature has gifted us a bounty of edible mushroom options.
+If you want to add more fabulous fungi to your menus, we have excellent news: Mother Nature has gifted us a bounty of tasty mushroom options.
 Each one provides its own unique flavor and texture that add variety and succulent satisfaction to your culinary creations.
-This likely explains why mushrooms have been a popular culinary staple across cultures for centuries and have become such tasty additions to many plant-based dishes.
+This likely explains why mushrooms have been a popular culinary staple across cultures for centuries and have become such tasty additions to many vegan dishes.

 Some mushrooms offer sweet flavors, while others provide nutty, earthy flavors.
 Mushrooms like portobello make ideal meat substitutes because they have an appealing chewy, meaty texture that’s highly satisfying and enjoyable to eat.
 You can toss portobellos on the grill to make healthy plant-based burgers or steaks, or dice them to use in a stuffed vegetable recipe.